karenying/blog.karenying.com/content/posts/2020-10-31--dynamically-change-text-color-based-on-bg.md

 ![gradient.png](/media/socialImages/dynamically-change-text-color-based-on-bg.png)_See it in action in [gradient.png](http://gradient-png.netlify.app/)_

-If you're only looking for implementation, [skip ahead](#implementation).
+**If you're only looking for implementation, [skip ahead](#implementation).**

 ## WCAG and Contrast Ratio
 The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) aims to provide a set of standards for developers around the world -- to make web content more accessible to people with disabilities.

 Perhaps the most obvious applications of the WCAG are in visual accessibility.
-In this post we'll dive into the world of color contrast, specifically looking at scenarios where you would want to dynamically change text color based on the background color to increase readibility.
+In this post we'll dive into the world of color contrast, specifically looking at scenarios where you would want to dynamically change text color based on the background color to increase readability.

 In order to understand the motivation behind this, we have to first understand how to quantify the contrast between two colors.